melodysyue/WolfDietMetabarcoding/libraryprep.md

 -   Q5 Master Mix (2X): 10 ul for final concentration of 1X;
 -   Forward Primer (10uM): 0.4 ul for final concentration of 0.2uM;
 -   Reverse Primer (10uM)L 0.4 ul for final concentration of 0.2uM.
 -   DNA : 2ul of DNA extract.
-Note: 1-10ng of template DNA is good, 2ng is suggested.
-No need to normalize DNA concentration at this point, but Qubit the samples to get a general idea about the variation of the sample quality.
+Note: no need to Qubit fecal DNA extract.

 ### Cycling conditions